 About early childhood intervention

-Early childhood intervention is therapies, learning activities and other community supports for children younger than 7 years who are autistic or who have disability or other additional needs.
+Early childhood intervention is therapies, learning activities and other community supports for young children who are autistic or who have disability or other additional needs.

 Early childhood intervention gives children the specialised support they need to grow, thrive, reach their full potential and participate in their communities.
 It also helps families support their children’s development.

 If your child is younger than 9 years and has disability or is younger than 6 and has developmental delay or developmental concerns, the NDIS early childhood approach gives them quick access to support.
 If your child needs longer-term support, they might become an NDIS participant.

 Quality in early childhood intervention services: what it looks like

-Early childhood intervention services provide individualised programs for children younger than 7 years who are autistic or who have disability or other additional needs.
+Early childhood intervention services provide individualised programs for young children who are autistic or who have disability or other additional needs.
 These services support children’s families too.